 - Doctor Syn ("The Scarecrow") is an Oxford scholar who somehow turns out to be a peerless swordsman, horseman, navigator, and criminal gang leader.

-- Parodied with the Two Fisted Tale of "Allomancer Jak" in The Alloy of Law.
-Complete with trusty Terrisman sidekick, who edits his lurid accounts of the savage Roughs with copious footnotes, and designated Damsel in Distress.
+- Parodied with the Two Fisted Tale of "Allomancer Jak".
+Complete with trusty Terrisman sidekick and designated Damsel in Distress, who edits his lurid accounts of the savage Roughs with copious footnotes.